michaelxwang/michaelxwang.github.io/_posts/2020-12-31-tax-check-list.md

 ### Nonresident

-- Are you citizen of India (for US-India tax treaty)?
-- Are you citizen of China (for US-China tax treaty)?
+- Which country are you a citizen of (China, India, or other country)?
-- If status changed, the date of change (MM/DD/YYYY).
+- If status ever changed in the current year or a prior year, the date of change (MM/DD/YYYY).
 For example, "10/01/2020 from F1 to H1B."
-- How many days (including partial days) have you stayed in US in 2020, 2019, 2018 respectively?
+- How many days (including partial days) have you stayed in the US in 2020, 2019, 2018 respectively?
 You can get your travel history outside the United States from the [I94 Website](https://i94.cbp.dhs.gov/I94/#/history-search) and use the [Days Calculator](https://www.timeanddate.com/date/durationresult.html) to compute days between two dates.
-- Is the number of days in US in 2020 consistent with the Multi-state information provided earlier?
+- Is the number of days in US in 2020 consistent with the location information provided earlier?
+- Have you applied for green card?
+- Have you received form 1042-S?
+- Does any wage document include treaty deduction (we cannot deduction twice)?
 - [New client only] Did you file last year?
 If so what form used (1040, 1040A, 1040EZ, 1040NR, 1040NR-EZ)?
-- [New client only] How many months have you claimed US-China tax treaty 20(c) in previous years?
+- [New client only] In what years have you filed federal taxes claiming US-China tax treaty 20(c)?
+You do not need to answer the question if you have provided last year's return.

 ### Foreign Earned Income Exclusion (FEIE)